MicrosoftDocs/visualstudio-docs/subscriptions/assign-license-bulk.md

    > [!div class="mx-imgBorder"]
    > ![Choose bulk add using Azure AD](_img/assign-license-bulk/bulk-add-aad.png "Choose the Bulk add using Azure AD feature to pull subscribers from your Azure Active Directory group.")

 4. A fly-out window will appear on the right.
 Begin to enter the name of the Azure AD group that you'd like to add into the form field.
-This will search the available Azure AD groups within your organization.
+The system will search the available Azure AD groups within your organization for a match.

 5. When you select the group, the field will automatically populate with the group name.
 You will have the option to view the users in that group before you add them.
 Next, you can choose the subscription level, download rights, and communication preferences for the group.
 You can add details into the reference field if you wish.